Treva T. Brown, PhD

 What advice would you give to young women entering your industry?

 I would definitely say the sky is truly the limit.
 Definitely find mentors - for me, my mentors saw something in me that I personally didn't see in myself at the time.
 Find somebody that can help you navigate all of the twists and turns of what comes with the journey.
-Take opportunities, take the leaps of inclusiveness.
+Take opportunities, take the leaps into the unknown.
 I always say I would tell my younger self, especially with study abroad opportunities, I wish that I would have taken those more, because now I love to travel and it's a whole world out there that opens your eyes to so much more.
 Those experiences can aid in not only your personal life and how you look at life, but also in your career, because you can bring those things that you learn into your career and those networking opportunities as well.
-I always stress about being people people, because knowing people and expanding your network is also great.
+I always stress about being a people's person, because knowing people and expanding your network is also great.
 Networking opportunities are truly great to open those doors that you never thought would open.

 Q